What’s an unconference?

 Our second event for 2017 was hosted in June at Waihi Beach.
 We had over 100 women and over 20 kids.
 Our attendees covered everything from motherhood to life without kids, social enterprise to STD's, and what we want the Future of NZ to look like.

-What people have said / done so far
+What people have said about the event

 Our attendees wrote about the event, both in our review and their own platforms:

-- Nicola wrote a column
+- Nicola Patrick wrote a column

 The WWGSD organisers are a group of volunteers.
 The event is not designed to make a profit - we’re organised to break even on costs.